Anirudhsekar96/Noisy_SGD/README.md

 In this example, we test GGDO on the standard CIFAR-10 image classification dataset, comparing with several baseline methods including: SGD, AdaGrad, Adam, and AMSGrad, ADABound, ADAGrad.
 The implementation is highly based on [this project](https://github.com/kuangliu/pytorch-cifar)  [and this project](https://github.com/Luolc/AdaBound/tree/master/demos/cifar10).

 Tested with PyTorch 1.0.0.

 ## Visualization

-We provide a notebook to make it easier to visualize the performance of AdaBound.
-You can directly click [visualization.ipynb](./visualization.ipynb) and view the result on GitHub, or clone the project and run on your local.
+The results can be viewed in a visual format in [visualization.ipynb](./visualization.ipynb) The project can be cloned to run in local machine.

 ## Settings

-We have already provided the results produced by AdaBound/AMSBound with default settings and baseline optimizers with their best hyperparameters.
-The way of searching the best settings for baseline optimizers is described in the experiment section of the paper.
-The best hyperparameters are listed as follows to ease your reproduction:
+Best parameters for CIFAR10
 **ResNet-34:**

 | optimizer | lr | momentum | beta1 | beta2 | final lr | gamma | noise |